What texts does the robot use for image search?

 and title

-attribute values, image search uses the following texts:
+attribute values, the following texts in image searches:

-The texts of links to images published on other pages and sites.
+The texts of links to images from other pages and sites

 Names of files and image scripts (including their transliterations and simplified word-for-word translation).